dburriss/dburriss.github.io/_drafts/2021-08-23-reliable-api-part-2.md

 ## Conclusion

 This design of cache that is not transactional with state change within the service does not really move us closer to a resilient API design.
-In the next post we will finally look at a design that does improve reliability.
+In the next post, we will finally look at a design that does improve reliability.

 ## Summary